 What quitting can do for you

-While the effects of smoking may seem somewhat overwhelming, you can turn things around by quitting smoking.
+The effects of smoking may seem overwhelming.
+You can turn things around by quitting smoking.
 You might be surprised just how quickly things start to change.

-- After 12 hours, almost all the nicotine will be out of your system, and most by-products will be gone within five days.
+- After 12 hours, almost all the nicotine will be out of your system and most by-products will be gone within 5 days.

 - After 24 hours, the level of carbon monoxide in your blood will have dropped considerably, allowing your body to take in and use oxygen more efficiently.

-- After two days, your sense of smell and taste will start to return.
+- After 2 days, your sense of smell and taste will start to return.

-- After two months, blood flow to your hands and feet will have improved.
+- After 2 months, blood flow to your hands and feet will have improved.

-- After one year, your risk of heart disease will have dropped significantly.
+- After 1 year, your risk of heart disease will have dropped significantly.